FIXTradingCommunity/fix-orchestra-spec/v1-0-RC2/orchestra_spec.md

 The XML schema supports containment of multiple protocol versions in a single file.
 A party may support multiple FIX versions, or one file may contain both application messages and session protocol messages.

 A &lt;protocol&gt; element contains components, messages and actors.
+Its name attribute uniquely identifies it.
+A protocol name should be stable; it should not change with minor updates.
+Other attributes may be used for pedigree.
 Its version attribute tells the version of FIX or other protocol that is applies to.
 The optional specUrl attribute supplies the URI of the protocol specification.
 The URI is not required to point to an programmatic artifact such as an XML schema directly.
 Rather, it may be the address of a web page that contains further cross-references.

 ### Components